 There is a second alternative, also instinctive and automatic, which gets us in just as much trouble.
 We can briefly summarize this as the “mea culpa” approach.
 This means we legitimize the upset of the other and say, “Yeah you’re quite right, I’m so sorry.
 It’s completely my fault.
 I was unconscious.
 I behaved badly.
 Please forgive me.
 I promise I will never do it again.”
 The problem with this approach, especially if you make sincere promises to be a better person tomorrow, is that you might have dissipated today’s upset a little bit, but you set yourself up for an even bigger upset tomorrow.
 Your rolling over on your back and exposing your soft underbelly may well be a green light for the other person’s vengeful dark side to come out and play.
 Now you are stuck in a drama where you are the bad guy and every uncomfortable feeling the other person is having is your fault.
 You can get stuck in that game literally for decades.

 There is a third way, which I want to share with you here today.
-(And by the way, if you’re interested I’m going to share the specific tips and secrets about how to live the third way in a tele-seminar on Thursday October 11th.
-Details at the end of this post).
 The third possibility is to get curious: to start to wonder, “What is really happening here?”

 Let’s break it down.
 You are interacting with someone, usually over some practical matter.
 Usually you have some kind of a history together: you have both done stuff of this kind together before, and energy has gone down between you already.
 Within that bigger context you may say or do something, which at the time seems very reasonable to you.
 The combination of your action or speech, together with the history you carry together, as well as the history the other person carries of similar things that have happened to them in the past, generates their emotional reaction.
 Now this person is having a feeling: humiliated, controlled, distrusting, you name it.
 Most people on the planet (probably including you and me) are not very good at feeling feelings in their purity.
 We tend to dramatize them.
 Most commonly we go into generalizations and judgements like “you’re always telling me what to do,” “you never listen to me or respect me.”
 Also, none of us are very good at feeling feelings in a vacuum, we have to give them a reason, which gives rise to the kamikaze statement “You made me feel …..”